 Profile Manager simplifies deploying, configuring and managing the Mac computers and iOS devices in your organization.
-It’s one place where you control everything: You can create profiles to set up user accounts for mail, calendar, contacts and messages; configure system settings; enforce restrictions; set PIN and password policies; and more.
-Because it’s integrated with the Apple Push Notification service, Profile Manager can send out updated configurations over the air, automatically.
-And it includes web-based administration, so you can manage your server from any modern web browser.
-Profile Manager even gives users access to a self-service web portal where they can download and install new configuration profiles, as well as clear passcodes and remotely lock or wipe their Mac, iPhone or iPad if it’s lost or stolen.
+It’s one place where you control everything: you can create profiles to set up user accounts for mail, calendar, contacts and messages; configure system settings; enforce restrictions; set PIN and password policies; and more.
+Profile Manager simplifies the distribution of institution-licensed apps and books purchased through the App Store Volume Purchase Program.
+It also gives users access to a self-service web portal where they can download and install new configuration profiles, as well as clear passcodes and remotely lock or wipe their Mac, iPhone or iPad if it’s lost or stolen.
 In addition, Profile Manager supports new features in iOS 8 and OS X Yosemite, such as Handoff.
 And it allows you to perform push installs of OS X enterprise apps and iOS media assets including PDF, ePub and iBooks Author files.

 OS X Server can act as a designated Time Machine backup location for all the Mac computers on your network.
 Centralizing your backup storage helps protect valuable data and free up disk space on individual drives.
 And it eliminates the need for separate backup drives altogether.
 OS X Server also takes advantage of Time Machine to back up your server data — including shared files, calendars, mail, wikis and more — to another hard drive, so you can easily restore to an earlier configuration.
 And you can view the backup status for each Mac on your network, as well as which computers and users are backing up to your server, when they last backed up and the total size of each backup.

-Calendar Server makes sure everyone knows where to be and when to be there.
-Everyone can share calendars, schedule meetings, book conference rooms and coordinate events.
-Contacts Server makes it easy to share contacts and keep them in sync on the Mac, iPad and iPhone.
-Mail Server in OS X Server works with email clients on the Mac, iPad, iPhone and PC.
+Calendar Server makes sure everyone on the network knows where to be and when to be there.
+Users can share calendars, schedule meetings, book conference rooms and coordinate events.
+Contacts Server makes it easy to share contacts and keep them in sync on Mac, iPad and iPhone.
+And Mail Server in OS X Server works with email clients on Mac, iPad, iPhone and PC.
 It supports push notifications for immediately notifying users when new mail messages arrive.
 With built-in virus detection and junk mail filtering, unwanted mail doesn’t come close.

 Messages Server brings the collaborative power of instant messaging to your organization.
-Now workgroups can transfer files securely, share group messages, conduct audio conferences, even broadcast a presentation, movie, or photo slideshow to other Messages users running OS X.
+Workgroups can transfer files securely, share group messages, conduct audio conferences, even broadcast a presentation, movie or photo slideshow to other Messages users running OS X.